Peter O'Higgins: Death

-On the eve of his execution, Peter O'Higgins was offered by Sir Charles Coote his life, a full pardon for high treason, and high preferment in the State-controlled Church of Ireland if he would renounce the Catholic Faith.
-Playing his cards very close to his chest, O'Higgins insisted that he would do so only if these verbal promises were first committed to a written and signed document.
+On the eve of his execution, O'Higgins was offered by Coote his life, a full pardon for high treason, and high preferment in the State-controlled Church of Ireland if he would renounce the Catholic faith.
+O'Higgins insisted that he would do so only if these verbal promises were first committed to a written and signed document.

 On 24 March 1642, a great crowd gathered around the gallows in St Stephen's Green, then outside the walls of Dublin, expecting to see a Catholic priest renounce the Catholic religion.
-But when Sir Charles Coote's full pardon was given to him, Fr.
-Peter O'Higgins instead announced to the crowd, "The sole reason why I am condemned to death to-day is that I profess the Catholic religion.
+But when Coote's full pardon was given to him, O'Higgins instead announced to the crowd, "The sole reason why I am condemned to death to-day is that I profess the Catholic religion.
 Here is an authentic proof of my innocence: the autograph letter of the Viceroy offering me very rich rewards and my life if I abandon the Catholic religion.
 I call God and man to witness that I firmly and unhesitatingly reject these offers and willingly and gladly I enter into this conflict, professing that Faith.
 I die a Catholic and a Dominican priest.
 I forgive from my heart all who have conspired to bring about my death."
-Among the crowd at the foot of the scaffold was Dr. William Pilsworth who shouted out: "This man is innocent!
+Among the crowd at the foot of the scaffold was William Pilsworth who shouted out: "This man is innocent!
 This man is innocent!
 He saved my life!"
-Rev. William Pilsworth was not wanting in courage, but his words fell on deaf ears.
+His words fell on deaf ears.
 With the words "Deo Gratias" on his lips Peter O'Higgins was hanged and died upon the gallows.

 Following his martyrdom, local Recusants attempted to bury O'Higgins in the Dominican cemetery attached to St Saviour's Priory, located on the north side of the River Liffey where the Four Courts now stands.
 The burial was interrupted, however, by Royalist soldiers, who desecrated O'Higgins's body, which was then buried outside the city walls of Dublin.